 3. Fail the water bottle test.
 There are a lot of ways to put booze in a water bottle.
-You can just put it in there and hope that the agent thinks it’s water or you can bring a case of water onboard and fill a couple bottles full of liquor – either way you’ll get busted.
-Shake a sealed water bottle and the bubbles go away quickly, alcohol not so much.
+You can just put it in there and hope that the agent thinks it’s water, or you can bring a case of water onboard and fill a couple of bottles full of liquor – either way, you’ll get busted.
+Shake a sealed water bottle, and the bubbles go away quickly, alcohol not so much.

 5. Use shampoo bottles.
 I saw this one the other day when I was at the cruise terminal.
 Someone actually filled two shampoo bottles up with booze and thought they would get away with it.
 It won’t work.

 6. Wrap it in Coke.
-A new trick (to me) and way to much work is cutting a coke can open and wrapping it in over a beer can.
+A new trick (to me) and way too much work is cutting a Coke can open and wrapping it in over a beer can.
 You can bring coke on the ship, beer not so much, so when the agent inspects your pre-opened case of coke (and they will), you will get busted.

 Moral of the story: Don’t try to scam the system because you will get caught.

 Also, a majority of the cruise lines let you pre-order alcohol to keep in your room during the voyage.
-Holland America has a great package, a bottle of Jim Beam and four soft drinks for $38 plus gratuities.
-I think it cost me like $43 at the end of the day.
+Holland America has a great package, a bottle of Jim Beam, and four soft drinks for $38 plus gratuities.
+I think it cost me about $43 at the end of the day.

 If you are feeling risky, try one of those rumrunner flasks or plastic pouches that you can wear on your body.

-Good luck in whatever you try out and let me know if it works.
+Good luck with whatever you try out, and let me know if it works.

 Subscribe to our Cruise Updates.